IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-digital-cockpit-into-a-gradle-project.md

-The Gradle plugin applied in this example `id("com.tomtom.ivi.product.defaults.core")` configures all the default frontends, frontend extensions, menu items and IVI service hosts from the TomTom IndiGO platform and app suite for the default runtime deployment.
+The Gradle plugin applied in this example `id("com.tomtom.ivi.product.defaults.core")` configures all the default frontends, frontend extensions, menu items and IVI service hosts from the TomTom Digital Cockpit platform and app suite for the default runtime deployment.
 Unless defined otherwise all default components are enabled in the `ivi` `application`.

-If you only want to apply defaults from the TomTom IndiGO platform without the appsuite default, you can achieve this by only applying the platform Gradle
+If you only want to apply defaults from the TomTom Digital Cockpit platform without the appsuite default, you can achieve this by only applying the platform Gradle
 plugin: `id("com.tomtom.ivi.platform.defaults.core")`.